xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 cells: CrdtValuedMap<[row: Row, column: Column], Cell>;
 ```

-Note that I never mentioned correctness explicitly.
-Because we assembled the design from trivially-correct pieces, it is also trivially correct.
+Note that I never explicitly mentioned [CRDT correctness](#correctness)---the claim that all users see the same document state after receiving the same messages.
+Because we assembled the design from existing CRDTs using composition techniques that preserve CRDT correctness, it is trivially correct.
 Plus, it should be straightforward to reason out what would happen in various concurrency scenarios.

 As exercises, here are some further tweaks you can make to this design, phrased as user requests:
 1. "I'd like to have multiple sheets in the same document, accessible by tabs at the bottom of the screen, like in Excel." *Hint (highlight to reveal): <font color="white">Use a list of CRDTs.</font>*